Dennis Hopson: Coaching career

 Hopson retired from basketball in 2000 and returned to his home state to run a trucking and recruiting company in Columbus, Ohio.
 However it wasn't long before Hopson returned to the game, assuming the duties as head coach of the ABA's Toledo Royal Knights until the team folded in December 2006.
 Several years later he resettled in Florida to accept an assistant coaching position at Northwood University in West Palm Beach, Florida, where he served under head coach Rollie Massimino.
 In September 2009, he became an assistant basketball coach at Bowling Green State University.
 He was let go when Louis Orr was not retained as head coach in 2014.
 In 2014, Hopson received the head coaching job at Bedford High School in Temperance, Michigan and resigned after one season.
 On May 2, 2019, Hopson was announced as the head coach of the Lourdes Gray Wolves men's basketball team.

-Hopson then led the Grey Wolves to a conference tournament championship in the 2021–2022 season.
+Hopson then led the Gray Wolves to a conference tournament championship in the 2021–2022 season.
+On August 13, 2024, it was announced that Hopson had resigned his heading coaching job for the Gray Wolves.
+He currently serves as the athletic director for Bowsher High School after departing from Lourdes.